Zak455/Budget-Tracker-in-JavaScript/README.md

-# Hangman-Game-JavaScript
+# Budget-Tracker-in-JavaScript

-This is a classic Hangman game implemented using HTML, CSS, and JavaScript.
-Challenge your word-guessing skills while enjoying a visually appealing and responsive user interface.
-Play alone or with friends and see who can guess the word correctly before the hangman is fully drawn!
+Budget Tracker is a simple yet powerful web application that helps you manage your finances effortlessly.
+With an intuitive user interface, it allows you to track your income and expenses, view your transaction history, and calculate your current balance in real-time.

 # Key Features:

-- Random word selection from a diverse word list.
-- Interactive keyboard for letter selection.
-- Real-time feedback on correct and incorrect guesses.
-- Engaging hangman image progression.
-- Victory and game over modals with word reveal.
-- Responsive design for both desktop and mobile devices.
+- Add both income and expense transactions.
+- Edit or delete transactions easily.
+- Dynamic balance calculation based on your transactions.
+- Clean and responsive user interface.
+- Dark theme with gradient blue accents for a modern look.

 Feel free to explore, fork, and contribute to this project.
 Have fun guessing words and customizing the game to your liking!

-# Getting Started:
+# How to Use:

-Clone the repository.
+1. Clone this repository.
-Open the index.html file in your web browser to start playing.
+2. Open the index.html file in your web browser.
+3. Start managing your finances by adding transactions!

+# Technologies Used:

+1. HTML
+2. CSS
+3. JavaScript (Vanilla)
+4. Local Storage for data persistence

 # Contributing:

-Contributions are welcome!
-Whether you want to improve the game, add new features, or fix bugs, your contributions will help make this Hangman game even better.
-Please follow our Contributing Guidelines for more details.
+We welcome contributions from the open-source community to make Budget Tracker even better.
+Feel free to fork this repository, make improvements, and submit a pull request.
+Please read our contribution guidelines for more details.

 # License:

 Creative Commons License

 ## Demo
+Start managing your budget today with Budget Tracker!
 Insert gif or link to demo